BobcatRobotics/2020-InfiniteRecharge-Skatebot/README.md

 # DO NOT EVER MERGE WITH THE MASTER BRANCH!!!
 ## 2020-InfiniteRecharge-Skatebot
-This has code for the turret & Limelight tracking target tracking.
+This has code for the navx gyro and any according features